sendgrid/docs/source/API_Reference/Webhooks/event.md

 {% endcodeblock %}

 {% anchor h3 %}
-Multiple Categories
+Categories Array
 {% endanchor %}

-Will be returned as an array
+Categories sent to SendGrid as an array will be returned as an array.

 {% codeblock lang:json %}
 [